*BOE Approved 8/29/2023

 - Class materials needed for the course

-- Teachers in grades 1-4 will encourage all students to utilize a planner to properly track their various assignments and to better ensure success in these assignments.
+- Teachers in grades 1-5 and 6-12, will encourage all students to utilize a planner to properly track their various assignments and to better ensure success in these assignments.
 We will also encourage planners for students as a tool to assist in self-regulated organizational thinking and best empower each student to attain self-efficacy and greater self-sufficiency and reliability.

 - Teachers will provide timely feedback to students on assignments and progress within courses.
 The standard for this will be updating gradebooks at least every two weeks, unless an assignment is deemed to be an exception to this expectation (e.g. cross-curricular PBL assignments, research papers).